Dr Karey Harwood

 Teaching and Research Interests

-Biomedical ethics, reproductive technologies, feminist ethics, sociology of religion and morality.
+Biomedical ethics, reproductive technologies, feminist theory

 Harwood, Karey.
 The Infertility Treadmill: Feminist Ethics, Personal Choice and the Use of Reproductive Technologies.
 University of North Carolina Press, 2007.